kaist-comet/LaTeX-Paper-Guide/README.md

 # Presentation Slides

 For presentation slides, [`beamer`](https://en.wikipedia.org/wiki/Beamer_(LaTeX)) is recommended.
-I create a template using colors and logos of the University at Buffalo.
-Check https://github.com/chkwon/UB_Beamer_Template.
-For the University of South Florida, check https://github.com/chkwon/USF_Beamer_Template.
+I create a template using colors and logos of the University of South Florida.
+Check https://github.com/chkwon/USF_Beamer_Template.
+For the University at Buffalo, check https://github.com/chkwon/UB_Beamer_Template.